run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 5. Concurrency (requests/second)
 6. Any custom metric

+Additional installation may be needed for some of the metrics as follows:

 * Using _Throughput_ or _Concurrency_ does not require any additional installation.
-Other metrics will require additional installation
-* Any other metric will require installing [HPA Autoscaler](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#install-optional-serving-extensions){target=_blank}.
+* Any other metric will require installing the [HPA Autoscaler](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#install-optional-serving-extensions){target=_blank}.
 * Using _GPU Utilization_, _Latency_ or _Custom metric_ will __also__ require the Prometheus adapter.
 The Prometheus adapter is part of the Run:ai installer and can be added by setting the `prometheus-adapter.enabled` flag to `true`.
-See [Customizing the Run:ai installation](./customize-cluster-install.md).
+See [Customizing the Run:ai installation](./customize-cluster-install.md) for further information.

-If you wish to use an _existing_ prometheus-adapter installation, you will need to configure it manually with the Run:ai prometheus rules, specified in the Run:ai chart values under `prometheus-adapter.rules` field.
+If you wish to use an _existing_ Prometheus adapter installation, you will need to configure it manually with the Run:ai Prometheus rules, specified in the Run:ai chart values under `prometheus-adapter.rules` field.
 For further information please contact Run:ai customer support.

 ### Distributed Training via Kubeflow MPI